andob/ActivityResultEventBus/README.md

 abstract class BaseActivity : AppCompatActivityWithActivityResultEventBus()
 ```

-- You can also receive events anywhere else you want, fragments, views etc, just pass activity context as an argument:
+- You can also receive events anywhere else you want, fragments, views, other objects:

 ```kotlin
 import ro.andreidobrescu.activityresulteventbus.onActivityResult